-Green has served on numerous department and university-wide committees, including the search committee for current Penn State football coach Bill O'Brien, the University search committee for Vice President and General Counsel, the University Policy Review Committee, the University Employee Leadership Steering Committee, the University's Employee Education Initiative Team, the University Response Coordination Committee, and Faculty Senate's Intercollegiate Athletics Committee.
+Green has served on numerous department and university-wide committees, including the search committee for former Penn State football coach Bill O'Brien, the University search committee for Vice President and General Counsel, the University Policy Review Committee, the University Employee Leadership Steering Committee, the University's Employee Education Initiative Team, the University Response Coordination Committee, and Faculty Senate's Intercollegiate Athletics Committee.
 Green also serves as the University's Title IX Deputy Coordinator, and she is an Advisor for the Athletic Director's Leadership Institute.
 In addition, Green has served on various Conference committees.

 Green came to Happy Valley in 2011 as Associate Athletic Director and Senior Woman Administrator.
 Prior to joining Penn State, Green served as the head of the Office of Student-Athlete Welfare & Development and the sport administrator for women's swimming & diving at the University of Notre Dame.
 During Green's six years in Notre Dame's athletic administration, she oversaw the student development program, with the mission of providing a balanced Notre Dame experience for student-athletes by focusing on five key areas: academic excellence, athletic success, career preparation, community involvement and personal development.